romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 );
 ```

-Add a factory for article for use in tests:
+Add a factory for the article for use in tests:

 ```ts
 // src/lib/test/testFactories.ts